Ritika800/Java-code-generator/README.md

+Java-code-generator

-his Java code generates a random password of a specified length.
+This Java code generates a random password of a specified length.

 1. The code starts by importing the necessary Java utilities package.
 2. It declares a public class named "NewClass" and a main method within it.